The In Situ Signature of Cyclotron Resonant Heating

-The presence of ion-cyclotron waves has been well documented throughout the heliosphere both as solitary waves and as part of the background spectrum of fluctuations \cite{Jian2009,Podesta2011,He2011,Wicks2016,Woodham2019,Bale2019,Bowen2020a}.
-While the generation of cyclotron waves through instabilities has been widely discussed \cite{Gary2001,Gary2016,Wicks2016,Woodham2019,Bowen2020a} and signatures of cyclotron resonant dissipation have been observed \cite{Goldstein1994,Leamon1998b,MarschTu2001,Kasper2008,He2015,Telloni2019,Vech2021}, definitive signatures of cyclotron resonant heating sufficient to power the solar wind have not been observed.
+Theoretical signatures of resonant interactions in particle distribution functions are often studied in the framework of quasilinear (QL) diffusion \cite{KennelEngelmann1966,IsenbergLee1996,Isenberg2001,Chandran2010b}; observations of the solar wind have suggested evidence for QL cyclotron resonant diffusion in signatures of the proton velocity distribution function $\fpv$ \cite{MarschTu2001,MarschBourouaine2011,He2015}.
+While the generation of cyclotron waves through instabilities has been widely discussed \cite{Gary2001,Gary2016,Wicks2016,Woodham2019,Bowen2020a} and signatures of cyclotron resonant dissipation have been suggested \cite{Goldstein1994,Leamon1998b,MarschTu2001,Kasper2008,He2015,Telloni2019,Vech2021}, definitive cyclotron resonant heating sufficient to power the solar wind has not been observed.

-In this Letter, we use quasilinear theory \cite{KennelEngelmann1966,IsenbergLee1996} to provide evidence for resonant cyclotron heating in the solar wind.
-Through comparing theoretical signatures of cyclotron damping with observed ion distributions and measurements of helicity and ion-scale waves, a compelling picture of ion-heating in the solar wind emerges.
+In this Letter, we apply the QL theory of resonant cyclotron interactions \cite{KennelEngelmann1966,IsenbergLee1996} to empirically measured cyclotron wave spectra and ion-distribution functions.
+Our results provide evidence of substantial heating at levels comparable with bulk solar wind heating rates, providing a compelling picture of ion-heating in the solar wind.

-\paragraph{Data} The Parker Solar Probe (PSP) mission \cite{Fox2016} attempts to answer many fundamental questions surrounding coronal heating and solar wind acceleration.
-Recent work from PSP has revealed both prevalent ion-scale electromagnetic waves \cite{Bale2019,Bowen2020a} and ion-distributions out of thermal equilibrium \cite{Verniero2020,Klein2021}, and resonant wave-particle interactions consistent with quasilinear theory \cite{Verniero2021}.